Inhale-exhale: beat the autumn blues

 Features

-Autumn has hit me hard, and I hope you’re feeling a bit better.
-With the change of seasons, I’ve been diving deep into my master’s degree while also continuing my studies in microcourses and producing content for XAMK.
-Lately, I’ve found some incredible tools to help with focus, concentration, anxiety reduction, and even improving sleep, which have been game-changers for my learning process.
+Autumn has hit me hard, and I hope you’re managing a bit better.
+With the change of seasons, I’ve been diving deep into my master’s program while also engaging in microcourses and producing content for XAMK.
+This seasonal shift, combined with a demanding workload, can feel overwhelming.
+However, I’ve found that the breathing techniques we covered in the Edufication microcourse, Breathe Well, Live Well: A Practical Guide to Breathing Techniques, have had a profound impact on my ability to stay balanced and focused.

 One thing that’s really stood out for me is how powerful breathing exercises can be.
-It’s like meditation but specifically focused on activating the parasympathetic nervous system, which helps our body relax, rather than triggering the fight-or-flight response.
-Deep breathing, particularly with long exhales, activates the vagus nerve, which plays a key role in releasing excitotoxic fluids, calming the body, and improving focus.
+It’s like meditation, but specifically focused on activating the parasympathetic nervous system, helping the body relax rather than triggering the fight-or-flight response.
+Deep breathing, especially with longer exhales, activates the vagus nerve, which plays a key role in releasing excitotoxic fluids, calming the body, and enhancing focus.

 Here’s an easy breathing technique I like: